-A clear liquid called aqueous humor circulates the front portion of the eye.
+A clear liquid called aqueous humor circulates in the front portion of the eye.
 To maintain a healthy level of pressure within the eye, a small amount of this fluid is produced constantly while an equal amount flows out of the eye through a microscopic drainage system.
-Because the eye is a closed structure, if the drainage area for the aqueous humor – called angle – is blocked, the excess fluid cannot flow out of the eye.
+Because the eye is a closed structure, if the drainage area for the aqueous humor (the drainage angle) is blocked, the excess fluid cannot flow out of the eye.
 Fluid pressure within the eye increases, pushing against the optic nerve and causing damage.

 Your ophthalmologist considers different kinds of information to determine your risk for developing the disease.
 The most important risk factors include:

 - African or Spanish ancestry

 - Systemic health problems including diabetes, migraine headaches, and poor circulation